 We believe that China currently affords a unique opportunity to grow our revenues on an accelerated basis.
 In order to enter this market, we completed the Merger on October 30, 2009, the net effect of which was the acquisition by us of a 51% ownership interest in Erye.
 Our current senior executive management team at Erye, Mr. Shi and Madame Zhang, joined Erye in 1998, in conjunction with others bought it from the government in 2003 and, in the years that followed, transformed it into a profitable private enterprise.
-Erye had approximately 725 employees as of November 16, 2009, of which approximately 525 were full-time.
+Erye had approximately 739 employees as of December 31, 2009, of which approximately 536 were full-time.

 Erye was founded more than 50 years ago and represents an established, vertically-integrated pharmaceutical business, focused primarily on the manufacturing and sale of antibiotics.
-Historically, Erye has concentrated its efforts on the manufacturing and distribution of generic antibiotic products and has received approximately 150 production certificates from the SFDA covering both antibiotic prescription drugs and active pharmaceutical intermediates, or APIs.
-Erye's revenue for the twelve months ending September 30, 2009 was \$58.1 million.
+Historically, Erye has concentrated its efforts on the manufacturing and distribution of generic antibiotic products and has received more than 160 production certificates from the SFDA covering both antibiotic prescription drugs and active pharmaceutical intermediates, or APIs.
+Erye's revenue for 2009 was in excess of \$60 million on an unaudited basis.